 What is POLST?

-The POLST order is signed by your doctor* after a discussion with you and/or your surrogate/health care decision-maker.
-Since it is a medical order that will be followed in an emergency, if you cannot speak for yourself.
+The POLST form is a medical order that will be followed in an emergency, if you cannot speak for yourself.
 It is important that it reflect your wishes now, in your current state of health.
-Click here to watch a video of about POLST and how it’s different from advance directives.

 Does a POLST Form Replace the Advance Directive?

 The POLST form complements the advance directive and is not intended to replace it.
 An advance directive is necessary to appoint a legal health care representative and provide instructions for future life-sustaining treatments.
 The advance directive is recommended for all adults, regardless of their health status.
 A POLST form should go with an advance directive when appropriate.

 Websites for the advance directive and more information:

 The Conversation Project is a resource designed to help patients and families discuss their wishes about end of life care.
 The Conversation Project created a Starter Kit that helps facilitate the conversation.

 What Happens in an Emergency?